ivansglazunov/nextjs-hasura-auth/README.md

 ---

+### `events`

+Synchronize Hasura event triggers with local definitions

+- Option: `--init` - Create default event trigger definitions
+- Option: `--clean` - Remove security headers from event definitions (they will be added automatically during sync)

+The CLI automatically loads environment variables from the `.env` file in your project root.
+This ensures that commands like `npx hasyx events` have access to your Hasura URL, admin secret, and other configuration.

+---

 ## 🔑 Environment Variables

 Configure Hasyx features by setting environment variables.
 Create a `.env` file in your project root or set them in your deployment environment.
 Features requiring specific variables (like OAuth providers or email sending) are automatically activated when the corresponding variables are set.